 VI.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home.
-(Core)

-VI.E.
-Clinical Responsibilities, Teamwork, and Transitions of Care

-VI.E.1.
-Clinical Responsibilities

-The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services.
-(Core)
+The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home. ^(Core) VI.E.
+Clinical Responsibilities, Teamwork, and Transitions of Care VI.E.1.
+Clinical Responsibilities The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services. ^(Core) VI.E.1.a) An optimal clinical workload allows fellows to complete the required case numbers, gain expertise in the required clinical components, and/or develop required competencies in patient care with a focus on learning over meeting service obligations.
+(Detail)